 Will My Results Change Over Time?

 Your DNA does not change over time.
-The genetic variants you’re born with remain the same throughout your life.
+The genetic variants you inherit remain the same throughout your life.
+However, some scores, risk assessments, and recommendations within SelfDecode may change—and this is completely normal.

 Why Results Can Change